ksjogo/oxrti/README.md

 ## Background

 This is the current development place for new RTI/BRDF software developed inside the Computer Science department at the University of Oxford.
-The inital parts will be the main body of a master thesis by Johannes "ksjogo" Goslar, which will contain deeper discussion of all components.

 # Running It

+If you have a local copy of the git repository, a `index.html` file is present.
+Opening this should load the latest version of the software.
+Google Chrome is recommended as the WebGL implementation is more performant and standard conform than Firefox.

 ## Online Copy

-The easiest way to access to software is by visiting [our hosted version](https://oxrtimaster.azurewebsites.net/api/azurestatic) for the current master.
+Just visit [our hosted version](https://oxrtimaster.azurewebsites.net/api/azurestatic) for the current master.

 ## Download